Other Backward Class: NSSO

+However, as of 2006, the number of backward castes in Central list of OBCs has increased to 5,013 (without the figures for most of the Union Territories), per National Commission for Backward Classes from 2,399 and 1,743 communities identified the Kalelkar and Mandal commission respectively.

 Sub-categorisation

-In October 2017, President of India Ram Nath Kovind notified a five-member Commission headed by Delhi High Court's former Chief Justice G. Rohini under Article 340 of Indian Constitution, to explore the idea of OBC sub-categorisation.
+In October 2017, the President of India Ram Nath Kovind notified a five-member Commission headed by Delhi High Court's former Chief Justice G. Rohini under Article 340 of Indian Constitution, to explore the idea of OBC sub-categorisation.
 The National Commission for Backward Classes had recommended it in 2011 and a standing committee too had repeated this.
 The committee has a three-point mandate: